Wondering what you need to start a gaming podcast? Here is a guide to everything you need to consider.

 You could always consider a talk show, where you review the newest games released, the last esport competition, or the patch notes from your favourite game.
 Invite somebody as a guest, or even as a co-host, to keep your talk show interesting.

-At least build your podcast around a theme, such as how Final Games built there show.
+At least build your podcast around a theme, such as how Final Games built their show.
 They interview somebody within the games industry about their favourite games and if they had to; which game they would play for the rest of their life.

 This comes with naming the podcast, once you know what you are going to be discussing on a weekly or monthly basis, then you can start brainstorming ideas for names.